Jordan4184/PubMed_AI/README.md

 ### Acknowledgments
 - Streamlit
-- -OpenAI: For providing code body and architecture, as well as integration to streamlit
+- OpenAI: For providing code body and architecture, as well as integration to streamlit
 - Metapub